FAQ for LGBTQA Students

 What does it mean to be lesbian, gay bisexual, transgender, or asexual?

 Males that identify as gay are sexually attracted to other men.
 Females that identify as lesbian are women who are attracted to women.
 Bisexuals are individuals that have feelings of attraction for both men and women.
-Transgender people were born either male or female and identify with the “other gender”.
-Asexual people have lack an interest or desire in sex.
+Transgender people were assigned either male or female at birth and usually identify outside of that binary.
+Asexual individuals do not experience sexual attraction.
 You can find more detailed terms listed on the “LGBTQA A-Z” page here at the WebCenter.

 How do I know if I’m lesbian/gay/bisexual/transgender/asexual?